-Procedure Comments effectively identifies and monitors n products, practices, and technologies. ew 5.
-Determine how the DD includes products, practices, or technologies AML/CFT systems and other key con processes. into 6.
-Review the controls and formal procedures and policies the DD has in p to prevent AECs from being used ransomware and other illicit purposes. example, evaluate whether the DD h coin due diligence policy or procedure includes which coins/digital assets the will support, as well as coin cove through blockchain analytics provid Where higher risk digital assets (e.g., Al are permissible, determine the DD's spe risk mitigation controls and docume rationale for supporting the asset(s). lace for For as a that DD rage lers.
-ECs) cific Determine what change manager controls are in place for updates to prod based on emergent industry trends an supervisory practices. ucts
+Procedure Comments 5.
+E p A p ffectively identifies and monitors new products, practices, and technologies.
+Determine how the DD includes new products, practices, or technologies into AML/CFT systems and other key control processes.
+Review the controls and formalized procedures and policies the DD has in place to rate of the control of the contro o prevent AECs from being used for ansomware and other illicit purposes.
+For example, evaluate whether the DD has a oin due diligence policy or procedure that includes which coins/digital assets the DD will support, as well as coin coverage brough blockchain analytics providers.
+Where higher risk digital assets (e.g., AECs) are permissible, determine the DD's specific isk mitigation controls and documented ationale for supporting the asset(s). c b Determine what change management ontrols are in place for updates to products based on emergent industry trends and/or upervisory practices.

-3.6.
-Digital Asset Analytics - Overview
+Digital Asset Analytics - Overview 3.6.